by Fr. Tommy Lane

 Jesus wants to lift us up from imperfection, brokenness, temptation and sin, not only in the next life but right now.
 Jesus wants us to have the fullness of his life now, and this is precisely what we see happening in the Gospel today (Mark 5:21-43).
 Jairus’ daughter died and Jesus raised her to life again.
 The woman hemorrhaging blood for twelve years was cured when she touched Jesus’ cloak.
 In these miracles Jesus is teaching us.
 He wants us to enjoy his life now, not to wait until eternal life but to enjoy his life now.

 Jesus said to the woman healed of hemorrhaging, “your faith has saved you.
 Go in peace and be cured of your affliction.”
-(Mark 5:34) But why did Jesus embarrass her in public, asking who touched him, making her afraid?
+(Mark 5:34) But why did Jesus embarrass her in public and making her afraid, asking who touched him when he obviously knew?
 He wanted it known publicly that she was healed.
 She was considered unclean in Jewish thinking because she was hemorrhaging.
 The way to become clean again was to bathe in a ritual bath called a mikvah, a bath with running water, and wait the prescribed number of days.
+But since the woman was constantly ill, she was unable to become clean again.
 When someone was unclean it meant he or she could not worship with the community.
-The woman could not go to the temple for twelve years.
+The woman had been unable go to the temple for twelve years.
 Anything she touched would also be considered unclean and would also have to be put into the mikvah to be cleansed.
-If she was young and married she could not have children because if she touched anyone, even her husband, he also would be unclean.
-So when the woman was healed by touching Jesus’ cloak, not only was she physically healed, but in every way.
-She was healed socially, psychologically and spiritually.
-By revealing in public what happened to her Jesus is making it publicly known that she has been healed.
-Now everyone knows she can worship with them again, she can socialize with them again, and if she is young and married she can have children.
-Jesus has completely changed her life, he gave her a new life again.
+Apart from the illness, if she were young and married she could not have children because if she touched anyone, even her husband, he also would be unclean So when the woman was healed by touching Jesus’ cloak, not only was she physically healed, but in every way.
+She was healed socially, psychologically, and spiritually.
+By revealing in public what happened to her, Jesus is making it publicly known that she has been healed.
+Now everyone knows she can worship with them again, and socialize with them again, and if she is young and married, she can have children.
+Jesus has completely changed her life; he gave her a new life again.

 you know the gracious act of our Lord Jesus Christ, that for your sake he became poor although he was rich, so that by his poverty you might become rich.
 (2 Cor 8:9)